• Skip to primary navigation

 Notes

-Let the bread cool a little before assembling.
+Let the bread cool before assembling.

 Not all baguettes are created equal.
 Some are smaller than others, which is why the amount of mixture to top them with is provided as a range.